HieronZhang/G10-Artifact/README.md

 ```

 ## 5. Licence
-This project is licensed under the terms of the Apache 2.0 licence.
+This project is licenced under the terms of the Apache 2.0 licence.